szufix/mapel/index.rst

 Functionalities
 =============================
-In this section we describe main functionalites of mapel.
+In this section we describe main functionalities of mapel.

 Print the map of elections
 -----------------------------